by Shane Lewis6 July '19

 An emerging artist is in the early stages of his career, someone who’s caught the eye of an art critic or gallery, but hasn’t yet established a solid reputation among art buyers.
 That is the focus for clients with a modest budget.

 Don’t confuse price with value.
 A work that sells today for $20,000 can be worth millions when the artist reaches international fame.
-If you are buying works at a low price, do not think that the artwork you buy is bad.
+If you are buying works at a low price, do not think that the artwork you purchase is bad.
 Cheap doesn’t need to mean cheap, and buyers who confuse these two become self-conscious, discouraged, and uninspired.

 Collecting fine art, made lovingly by an artist instead of mass generated by a computer, can be more about the journey than the destination.
 It is for this reason that an art collection is not clutter, but instead becomes a series of prized possessions that spark joy for generations to come.
 Don’t know where to start?
-Here’s how to get started with your own art collection.
+Here’s how to get started with your art collection.